darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you calculate the maximum ammount of channels the QuadDAC can handel?

-If all this does not make any sense to you, it does to me.
+If the following does not make any sense to you, it does to me.
 I guess that's all that matters.

 This is how I calculated the amount of mixer paths to program in for True Native Mode for the QuadDAC.
 Bass, mid-range and treble all require 16 mixer paths each for a QuadDAC.
 So 16 X 3 = 48 then for a QuadDAC you want to times 48 X 16 = 768.
 So 768 is our magic number.